Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Abstract

 \section{Abstract}

-Let $F \in \mathbb{Z}[x,z]$ be a binary form of degree $2n+1 \geq 5$.
-A result of Darmon and Granville known as ``Faltings plus epsilon'' states that when $F$ is separable, the superelliptic equation $y^2 = F(x,z)$ has finitely many primitive integer solutions.
-In this paper, we prove a strong asymptotic version of ``Faltings plus epsilon'' which states that in families of superelliptic equations of sufficiently large degree and having a fixed non-square leading coefficient, a positive proportion of members have no primitive integer solutions (put another way, a positive proportion of the corresponding binary forms fail to properly represent a square).
-Moreover, we show that in these families, a positive proportion of everywhere locally soluble members have a Brauer-Manin obstruction to satisfying the Hasse principle.
-Our result can be viewed as an analogue for superelliptic equations of Bhargava's result that most even-degree hyperelliptic curves over $\mathbb{Q}$ have no rational points.
+Let $F$ be a separable integral binary form of odd degree $N \geq 5$.
+A result of Darmon and Granville known as ``Faltings plus epsilon'' implies that the degree-$N$ \emph{superelliptic equation} $y^2 = F(x,z)$ has finitely many primitive integer solutions.
+In this paper, we consider the family $\mathscr{F}_N(f_0)$ of degree-$N$ superelliptic equations with fixed leading coefficient $f_0 \in \mathbb{Z} \smallsetminus \pm\mathbb{Z}^2$, ordered by height.
+For every sufficiently large $N$, we prove that among equations in the family $\mathscr{F}_N(f_0)$, more than $74.9\%$ are insoluble, and more than $71.8\%$ are everywhere locally soluble but fail the Hasse principle due to the Brauer--Manin obstruction.
+We further show that these proportions rise to at least $99.9\%$ and $96.7\%$, respectively, when $f_0$ has sufficiently many prime divisors of odd multiplicity.
+Our result can be viewed as a strong asymptotic form of ``Faltings plus epsilon'' for superelliptic equations and constitutes an analogue of Bhargava's result that most hyperelliptic curves over $\mathbb{Q}$ have no rational points.